Access and Equity

 When plagiarism is evident, BTB reserves the right to take appropriate measures, which include the possibility of full withdrawal without financial recompense.

 - Back to Basics Business Training Pty Ltd is committed to maintaining the privacy and confidentiality of its RTO personnel and participant records.
 Refer to our Australian Privacy Principles Policy on our website at http://backtobasics.edu.au/privacy-policy/.

 - This organisation collects and stores your personal details and during training we record your progress.
 We use this information to measure both yours and our performance and also to let you know about our future products and services.
 Where State or Commonwealth funding supports training we are obliged to submit your personal and progress details for research, statistical analysis, program evaluation, post completion survey and internal management purposes.

-- We DO NOT share, rent, or sell personal information you provide us.
+- Whilst we may use your details to stay in contact with you directly via various channels such as direct marketing or email, we DO NOT share, rent, or sell personal information you provide us.
 The confidentiality of the information we collect from you is protected under the NSW Privacy ACT 1988 (Cth) or relevant State/Territory Legislation.